CPMcshane/Wordle-Aid/README.md

 button to reset everything.

 ## TO-DO
-Comment the code
+* Comment the code
+* Smooth out some of the logic
+* Change variable names
-Video Tutorial
+* Video Tutorial
-App icon
+* App icon